Linux is getting a security wake-up call - why it was inevitable and I'm not worried ...

-Linus Torvalds announced the release of fifth release candidate (RC5) for the upcoming Linux Kernel 7.0.
-Here's what's new in ...
+Linus Torvalds released the third release candidate (RC3) for Linux Kernel 7.1.
+Learn what's new in Kernel 7.1-rc3.

 Today, as Corbet said, "We are up to just over 40 million lines of code at this point.
 It's fair to say that, indeed, Linux has become big and professional."
 The first thing he noted was that, no ...